 Best for Brows: Majestik Eyebrow Grooming Set

 With three tweezers, scissors, and a brush, this eyebrow grooming kit has everything you need to keep your brows looking orderly—and anything but overgrown.
 The tweezers go beyond eyebrow maintenance, too: Use the pointed ones to remove ingrown hairs and swap between the trip for body hair plucking, splinter removal, and more.
 You can even deploy the brush on bushier brows or comb everything upwards in advance of a scissor trim (just follow the natural line of your eyebrow, cut the hairs that rise above it, then brush them back into place).

 Best for Hair: Beardbrand Hair Kit

-No two grooming kits are created equal, since they all target different parts of your grooming regimen.
-Even our two favorite beard kits offer something unique from one another: Copenhagen Grooming’s Beard Growth Kit focuses on follicle stimulation, while SheaMoisture’s Complete Beard Kit centers on taming, cleansing, and styling.
+No two grooming kits are created equal since they all target different parts of your grooming regimen.
+Even our two favorite beard kits offer something unique from one another: Copenhagen Grooming’s Beard Growth Kit (view at Amazon) focuses on follicle stimulation, while SheaMoisture’s Complete Beard Kit (view at Amazon) centers on taming, cleansing, and styling.
 Both are terrific.
-So, what’s “best” is really subjective based on your own needs, but we still chose Art of Sport’s Total Routine Kit as the best overall grooming kit since for its thorough assortment, universal appeal, and the brand’s ever-increasing reputation as a high-quality, low-cost grooming authority.
+So what’s “best” is really subjective based on your own needs, but we still chose Art of Sport’s Total Routine Kit (view at Amazon) as the best overall grooming kit for its thorough assortment, universal appeal, and the brand’s ever-increasing reputation as a high-quality, low-cost grooming authority.